WHYAMERICASUCKS.COM

 Lawns Look Clean Because They Erase Habitat

-Subdivision turf, herbicides, pesticide drift, and simplified farmland are not separate problems.
-They are all parts of the same insect-loss story.
+A tidy American landscape often means a stripped-down one.
+Lawns, herbicides, pesticide drift, and simplified agricultural ground are not separate insect stories.
+They are parts of the same habitat-loss system.

 Published